Moskowdigama/Moskowdigama/README.md

 👋 Greetings, I'm Bhargav, a dedicated novice in programming and a cybersecurity student.
-Currently navigating the intricacies of coding languages like [list languages], I am committed to mastering the art of cybersecurity to contribute to a secure digital landscape.
+Currently navigating the intricacies of coding languages like Python and C , I am committed to mastering the art of cybersecurity to contribute to a secure digital landscape.

 🔐 Cybersecurity Aspirant: Actively pursuing knowledge in cybersecurity, aiming to enhance digital security through continuous learning.